In this video, we will learn how to recall the characteristics of different

 highly developed nervous system, and a very large brain.
 Carnivores belong to the order Carnivora.
 And like wolves, they have long, pointed canine and premolar teeth and often have

 strong curved claws.
 Horses belong to the order Perissodactyla.
 And the organisms in this group have hooves with odd numbers of toes.
 And the herbivorous diet is aided by their large grinding teeth.
 The order Cetacea includes aquatic mammals, like whales.
-Species in this order have paddle-like four limbs, but no hind limbs, and a
+Species in this order have paddle-like forelimbs, but no hind limbs, and a

 horizontal tail fin.